intlify/vue-i18n-extensions/docs/@intlify/vue-i18n-extensions-api.md

 #### Remarks

-Specify the mode of the API used by vue-i18n 'composable'
+Specify the API style of vue-i18n.
+If you use legacy API style (e.g. `$t`) at vue-i18n, you need to specify `legacy`. 'composable'